Skip to content

 Complete

-In this section, you need to create a ClusterIP-type Service for ghostfolio app and validate if it works using curl.
+2. create a ClusterIP-type Service (name - history-server, listening port - 80) for the Deployment and validate if it works using curl;

 Info